In July 2021, this chapter was revised throughout and should be re-read.

 Schools must notify the local authority when a pupil's name is to be removed from the admission register at a non-standard transition point under any of the fifteen grounds set out in the regulations, as soon as the ground for removal is met and no later than the time at which the pupil's name is removed from the register.

-Where any agency in contact with children and families believes that a child is not on the roll of a school or receiving education otherwise, then this information should be passed to the Pupil Tracking Officer with any details they have of the child in question.
+Where any agency in contact with children and families believes that a child is not on the roll of a school or receiving education otherwise, then this information should be passed to the CME Officer and or Pupil Tracking Officer with any details they have of the child in question.
 If they have concerns about the welfare of the child they should refer to Children's Services.

-The Pupil Tracking Officer (or CME Officer) should ensure through the Education Welfare Officer that reasonable enquiries are made - e.g. home visits, liaison with Children's Services and/or Housing - and notify the school if it appears that the child has moved out of the area.
+The CME Officer or the Pupil Tracking Officer should ensure with the school (or through the Education Welfare Officer – where in post) that reasonable enquiries are made - e.g. home visits, liaison with Children's Services and/or Housing - and notify the school if it appears that the child has moved out of the area.

-If no information is forthcoming within 2 days, the Pupil Tracking Officer should alert her/his manager, who should inform Children's Services and the Police in writing.
+If no information is forthcoming, the Pupil Tracking Officer should alert her/his manager, who should inform Children's Services and the Police.

 4. Protection and Action to be Taken